hanabi/hanabi.github.io/Reference.md

 * The 5 Color Ejection is covered in [level 12](the-5-color-ejection-5ce).

-### Known Trash Ejection

-* Often times, a player can have one or more cards that are known duplicates / trash.
-They will discard them it without being told anything further.
-* If a clue is given that **only** touches cards that are already known trash, then it must have some other purpose - it should signal an *Ejection* on the very next player.

 ### Double Play Ejection

 * If a player knows that a card in their hand is playable, and then they receive **another** clue on that card, it is usually a *Fix Clue*, which means that the card is actually bad and they should discard it instead of playing it.